woofers/dotfiles/README.md

 I highly suggest that you cherry pick the elements you want into your own config and build your own config.

 While this can be intimidating it will result in a system configured better to your needs.
 I hope that this repo will provide a good example of the extreme tweakabilty of Linux.

-The `script` provides many useful shell scripts for adjusting volume and screen rotation.

 ## Screenshots<a id="sec-1-3" name="sec-1-3"></a>